Violin Concerto (Berg)

-Alban Berg's Violin Concerto was written in 1935 (the score is dated 11 August 1935).
-It is probably Berg's best-known and most frequently performed instrumental piece, in which the composer sought to reconcile diatonicism and dodecaphony.
-The work was commissioned by Louis Krasner, and dedicated by Berg to "the memory of an angel", Manon Gropius.
-It was the last work that Berg completed.
-Krasner performed the solo part in the premiere at the Palau de la Música Catalana, Barcelona, on 19 April 1936, after the composer's death.
+Alban Berg's Violin Concerto was written in 1935.
+It is probably Berg's best-known and most frequently performed piece.
+In it, Berg sought to reconcile diatonicism and dodecaphony.
+The work was commissioned by Louis Krasner, and dedicated by Berg to "the memory of an angel".
+It was the last work he completed.
+Krasner performed the solo part in the premiere at the Palau de la Música Catalana, Barcelona, in April 1936, four months after the composer's death.

 Conception and composition

 The piece stemmed from a commission from the violinist Louis Krasner.
-When he first received the commission, Berg was working on his opera Lulu, and he did not begin work on the concerto for some months.
-The event that spurred him into writing was the death by polio of 18-year-old Manon Gropius, the daughter of Alma Mahler (once Gustav Mahler's wife) and Walter Gropius.
-Berg set Lulu aside to write the concerto, which he dedicated "To the memory of an angel".
+When he received the commission, Berg was working on his opera Lulu, and did not begin work on the concerto for some months.

+An event that spurred him to start the concerto was the death by polio of 18-year-old Manon Gropius, daughter of Walter Gropius and Berg's friend and patron Alma Mahler (Gustav Mahler's widow).
+Berg set Lulu aside to write the concerto, which he dedicated "To the memory of an angel"; he identified the "angel" to Alma as Manon.
+Alma felt abandoned by the Bergs in her time of mourning, and Berg was eager to repair the breach.
+Berg sent Alma some part of the score, possibly the dedicatory page and opening, in 1935.
+It was her 56th birthday, to which the opening metronome marking (56 to a quarter note) likely referred.

-Berg worked on the piece very quickly, completing it within a few months; it is thought that his working on the concerto was largely responsible for his failing to complete Lulu before his death on 24 December 1935.
-The violin concerto was the last work that Berg completed.
-In a letter to Krasner dated 16 July 1935, Berg confessed:
+Berg worked on the piece very quickly, completing it in a few months; it is thought that his work on the concerto was largely responsible for his failing to complete Lulu before his death on 24 December 1935.
+The concerto was the last work he completed.
+In a letter to Krasner dated 16 July 1935, Berg wrote: "Yesterday I finished the composition [without the orchestration] of our Violin Concerto.
+I am probably more surprised by it than you will be ... the work gave me more and more joy.
+I hope – no, I have the confident belief – that I have succeeded."

+The manuscript score carries the date 11 August 1935.